cerb/cerb.github.io/privacy.md

 We may display this aggregate, anonymous information publicly or provide it to others.
 However, we do not disclose personally identifying information other than as described below.

-# Your Personal Data Rights

-We are committed to your personal data rights.

-### Right to be Informed

-You have the right to be informed regarding the collection of personal data from you or about you, and the relevant business purposes for such collection.

-### Right of Access

-You have the right to a copy of any personal information we have collected from you or about you, if such data exists.

-This information will be transmitted electronically no later than one month from the date we receive your request.

-### Right to be Forgotten

-You have the right to the erasure of any personal data we have collected from you or about you.

-### California Privacy Rights

-California residents have the right to opt out of disclosing information to third parties for the purpose of allowing such third parties to directly market their products and services.
-We do not engage in this type of disclosure.

 # Why and To Whom We Disclose Personal Data

-We disclose personally identifying information only to those of our employees, contractors and affiliated organizations that:
+We disclose personally identifying information only to those of our employees, contractors, and affiliated organizations who both:

-* Need to know that information in order to process it on our behalf or to provide products and services available through our websites.
+* Require that information to process your requested products and services on our behalf,
 * Have agreed not to disclose it to others.

-Some of those employees, contractors, and affiliated organizations may be located outside of your home country; and by using our websites and services you consent to the transfer of such information to them.
+Some of those employees, contractors, and affiliated organizations may be located outside your home country; and by using our websites and services you consent to the transfer of such information to them.

-We have not, and will not, rent or sell personally identifying information to anyone.
+**We have not, and will not, rent or sell personally identifying information to anyone.**

-Other than to our employees, contractors and affiliated organizations, as described in this section, we disclose personally identifying information only in response to a subpoena, court order, or other governmental request, or when we believe in good faith that disclosure is reasonably necessary to protect our property or rights, or those of third parties, or of the public at large.
+Other than to our employees, contractors, and affiliated organizations, as described in this section, we disclose personally identifying information only in response to a subpoena, court order, or other governmental request, or when we believe in good faith that disclosure is reasonably necessary to protect our property or rights, or those of third parties, or of the public at large.

 ### Amazon Web Services (AWS)